Cédric Berrest

-Cédric Berrest (born 2 April 1985 in Toulouse) is a French rower.
+Cédric Jacques Henri Berrest (born 2 April 1985 in Toulouse) is a French rower.
 He competed at the 2008 Summer Olympics, where he won a bronze medal in quadruple scull.
 Many times French champion in single scull, Cédric Berrest scored the best time at the 2009 CRASH-B of Boston, a world erg competition.
 The athlete is still very present in the rowing world, strongly scoring great times on his single scull and erg competition.
 Cédric now rows at Toulouse and is still in the French team A.